chakravarthy392/AnsibleTerraform/Python.md

     # is used for single line comment in Python
     """ this is a comment """ is used for multi line comments
 ```

+`input()` is used to get input from the console, need to specify the datatype if we need to perform operations on the read data.